Thursday, March 25, 2021

 Arieli’s description of the card: In this card, swords are used as tools to construct a sukkah, a temporary structure with a roof through which stars are visible.
 Here a Jew finishes building the first two walls of a sukkah and begins to take branches form a tree to build a third wall.
 The building of a sukkah begins immediately after Yom Kippur.
 [Arileli cites tractate Sukkah page 4, which includes discussion of the regulations for building a kosher sukkah.]

 The RWS Three of Swords: Clouds and rain are the backdrop for a large, red heart pierced by three swords.
-Pamela Coleman Smith adapted this image from a 15th century deck known as the Sola Busca Tarot.
+Pamela Colman Smith adapted this image from a 15th century deck known as the Sola Busca Tarot.

 Traditionally, this card signifies: loss, alienation, betrayal, mental anguish, being obsessed with old pain, failure, misfortune, suffering, and “all that the design signifies naturally, being too simple and obvious to call for specific enumeration.”
 Reversed, it may suggest: forgiveness or gaining insights through written or spoken words.